 Provision for income taxes depends on the statutory tax rates in each of the jurisdictions in which we operate.
-For example, statutory tax rates in 2019 were approximately 17% in Hong Kong, 20% in Taiwan, 25% in South Korea, 37% in Japan and 25% in Mainland China.
-We are subject to taxation in the United States at the statutory corporate federal tax rate of 21% in 2019, and we pay taxes in multiple states within the United States at various tax rates.
-Our overall effective tax rate was 32.0% for the year ended December 31, 2019.
+For example, statutory tax rates in 2020 were approximately 17% in Hong Kong, 20% in Taiwan, 25% in South Korea, 36% in Japan and 25% in Mainland China.
+We are subject to taxation in the United States at the statutory corporate federal tax rate of 21% in 2020, and we pay taxes in multiple states within the United States at various tax rates.
+Our overall effective tax rate was 25.3% for the year ended December 31, 2020.

-Critical Accounting Policies
+Critical Accounting Policies and Estimates

 The following critical accounting policies and estimates should be read in conjunction with our audited consolidated financial statements and related notes thereto.
-Management considers our critical accounting policies to be the recognition of revenue, accounting for income taxes and accounting for intangible assets.
+Management considers our critical accounting policies to be accounting for income taxes and accounting for intangible assets.
 In each of these areas, management makes estimates based on historical results, current trends and future projections.